gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/fan_speed_control.md

 {{Note|NBFC has been unmaintained since Mar 29, 2020.
 New user configs can still be created manually, however predefined configurations have not been added since that time.
 There are forks that exist to add new configs, such as [https://github.com/UraniumDonut/nbfc-revive nbfc-revive].}}
 ```
 NBFC (NoteBook Fan Control) is a cross-platform fan control solution for notebooks, written in C# and works under
-[Mono](Mono "Mono"){.wikilink} runtime.
+[Mono](Mono "wikilink") runtime.
 It comes with a powerful configuration system, which allows to adjust it to many
 different notebook models, including some of the latest ones.

 There is another lightweight implementation of NBFC, written in C, named